How to Renew Florida Medicaid

 Complete the renewal in MyACCESS

 Log in, click "Renew My Benefits," and follow the prompts.
-Update income, household composition, and any other changed information.
-Submit the renewal as quickly as possible after receiving the notice.
+Update income, household composition, and any other changed information, and submit as quickly as possible after receiving the notice.

 4. 4